 - 3D printer software price: Free version, with $42 PRO version and $82 Premium version

-KISSlicer — or Keep It Simple Slicer — is a 3D printer software tool that is definitely for more technically adept makers.
+KISSlicer — or Keep It Simple Slicer — is a great 3D slicer for experts.
 The software is very detail oriented, and focuses on technical aspects of 3D printing that experienced makers will be more drawn to.

 Some will not enjoy the less beginner-friendly interface however.